jfhector/react-rapid-prototyping-guide/typing.md

 __Note: I created `durationOptions` as an object, although I don't need the keys' values and although the `select` html element that will display the options needs an array, not an object, because__:
 - Writing an object, even with unused values, allows me to write the data first and extract the type from it – rather than needing to rewrite the same data again in the type definition.
 - I can get an array from object keys using `Object.keys(..)`

-				TODO: ALSO PASTE THIS IN THE DATA DOC

 2. How will this piece of data get used by components and functions throughout the app?